andrewwoods/php-in-seattle/readme.md

 **What about Recruiters?**

-They're helpful for people who are looking for jobs.
+They're helpful for people who are looking for PHP-related jobs.
 So to make things easy, we added a markdown file for recruiters and staffing companies.

 * Use the recruiters.md file
 * Need to have a presence in Seattle Area
 * Try to limit to companies within 20 miles.

+The focus is on recruiters with Seattle-area offices, because we want them to be part of our community.
+In part, the hope is they will attend a meetup to tell us about PHP-related positions.

 [Recruiters](recruiters.md)